agarwal-123/react-table-front/README.md

-#A simple React app made using material UI.
+A simple React app made using material UI.
-**Just enter N number of most frequent words to be rendered in the table.**
+**Just enter N in input, the number of most frequent words to be rendered in the table and click Fetch to see the working.**

 A screenshot of App: